fflur/online-book-store/docs/api.md

 When sending GET request with just a number, it returns the details of that particular book as it is treated as book's identifier.
 If no parameter is provided it return a 400 response.

+The 'filter' and 'genre' query also accept an optional limit and offset values.
+This is for pagination purpose.
+By default these are 10 and 0 respectively.